FerriAlessandro/ing-sw-2022-Ferri-Gabbini-Gaillet/README.md

 ## Compilation and packaging
 ### Executables
-The executables (.jar) were created using the Maven Shade plugin.
+The executable (.jar) was created using the Maven Shade plugin.
 These files are available [here-INSERIRE LINK].
-To compile the jars on your own -------------- and save them in the ------------ folder.
+To compile the jars on your own using the Maven package command and save it in the shade subfolder.

 ## Run the game
 This game requires Java 17 or higher.